Concept Paper · v15 Web Edition · April 2026

 1.2 Why This Matters Now

 Several companies are actively pursuing p-¹¹B fusion: TAE Technologies (field-reversed configurations), HB11 Energy (laser-driven approaches), and ENN (spherical torus).
-Concurrently, the pace of scientific and engineering research is accelerating through increasingly autonomous AI systems capable of high-dimensional optimization, exactly the class of problem that plasma confinement represents.
-These developments suggest that p-¹¹B ignition, while extremely difficult, may become tractable on a compressed timescale.
-The question this paper addresses is: assuming ignition is achieved, what performance regime does p-¹¹B open for propulsion, and is that regime worth targeting?
+No existing system has demonstrated net-energy p-¹¹B operation, and ignition remains the dominant unresolved problem.
+The question this paper addresses is therefore narrower: assuming a source of nonthermal p-¹¹B alpha products exists, what performance regime does direct charged-product exhaust open for propulsion, and is that regime worth targeting?

 The answer matters for infrastructure planning.
 If p-¹¹B directed exhaust can deliver the performance estimated here, the downstream engineering (magnetic nozzle design, thermal management, fuel handling) should be studied in parallel with ignition research, not deferred until ignition is demonstrated.
-The propulsion architecture and the fusion core are separable problems.
+The exhaust architecture and the fusion source are partially separable: exhaust physics can be studied first, but source-nozzle integration must eventually be co-designed.

 1.3 The Strategic Context